NeelamRanjan/LocalDevEnv/README.md

-# How to run a aws Glue 3.0.0 container on local dev environment
+# How to run aws Glue 3.0.0 container on local dev environment
 ***
 ## Steps to create a new Dev Environment using Docker Desktop
 ### Install Docker Desktop
 * Docker Desktop Installer for Windows
 [Link] (https://docs.docker.com/desktop/windows/install/)
-### Prerequisites - Gitbash, Visual Studio Code
+### Prerequisites - Gitbash, Visual Studio Code, Visual Studio Remote extension
 * Install Git(Bash), Visual Studio Code and Visual Studio Code Remote Container Extension [Link] (https://gitforwindows.org/)
 [Link] (https://code.visualstudio.com/docs/?dv=win)
 [Link] (https://aka.ms/vscode-remote/download/extension)
-### Pull the aws glue 3.0.0 image form AWS github repository.
+### Pull the aws glue 3.0.0 image from AWS github repository.
 * Open command prompt and type following command -
 ```
  Docker pull amazon/aws-glue-libs:glue_libs_3.0.0_image_01
 ```
  Check the Docker Desktop if the image is available there.
 ### Run the container
-* Open Visual Studio code and open a folder where all other files are kept of the project
+* Open Visual Studio Code and open a folder where all other files are kept of the project
 * Create a Docker Compose(with .yml extension) file as shown below -
  ```
     version: '3.6'